phoenixframework/phoenix/D_controllers.md

   plug :action

   def show(conn, %{"messenger" => messenger}) do
-    render conn, "show", messenger: messenger end end
+    render conn, "show.html", messenger: messenger end end
 ```

-The `render/3` function will derive the name of a template to render from the name of the view it is called from and the basename we pass in.
-The view must have the same root name as the controller for this to work properly.
-In this case, that would be `/web/templates/hello/show.html.eex`. `render/3` will also pass the value which the show action received for messenger from the params hash into the template for interpolation.
+The controller must have the same root name as the individual view as the directory name where `show.html.eex` lives in order for this `render/3` call to work properly. `render/3` will also pass the value which the show action received for messenger from the params hash into the template for interpolation.

 There is also a shortcut for rendering which uses a plug for rendering.
 Here's how.